JacobButcher-Github/jacob-website/README.md

 ### Various Projects

 This is my main landing page, so some projects are hosted on AWS or Azure or Google Cloud Hosting to show people that I've worked with them.
 Anything truly intensive will be hosted on my server.
-It has been proving paying for a domain name is beyond me, so why would paying any of those companies to host random apps I make be a thing?
+It has been proven paying for a domain name is beyond me, so why would paying any of those companies to host random apps I make be a thing?

 ### Procedurally Generated Banner